Introduction to basic Networking terminology

-For a specific purpose if things are connected together, are referred as a NETWORK.
-A network can be of many types, like a telephone network, television network, computer network or even a people network.
+For a specific purpose if things are connected together, are referred to as a NETWORK.
+A network can be of many types, like a telephone network, television network, computer network, or even a people network.

-A PROTOCOL is nothing but set of defined rules, which has to be followed by every connected devices across a network to communicate and share information among them.
-To facilitates End to End communication, a number of protocols worked together to form a Protocol Suites or Stacks.
+A PROTOCOL is nothing but a set of defined rules, which has to be followed by every connected device across a network to communicate and share information among them.
+To facilitates End to End communication, a number of protocols worked together to form Protocol Suites or Stacks.

 Some basic Protocols are: